EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 An analysis of the two biggest exchanges Coinbase and Binance show that Binance have already setup their pools to be below the K=1,000 saturation cap.[^10] indicating they are willing and ready for K=1,000.
 While Coinbase currently has 29 pools of which only 17 would be above the new 35 million saturation cap at K=1,000.
 About 13 new pools may result if Coinbase splits it pools.
 It also important to note that enterprise addresses[^16] were created so that exchanges didn't participate in staking.
 These exchanges carry cryptocurrencies in which they can't or don't run their own staking pools for.

 [^16]: "Exchanges or other organizations that control large amounts of ada – but hold it on behalf of other users – may wish to follow a policy of not exercising stake rights.
 By using enterprise addresses, exchanges can demonstrate that they follow this policy." [https://docs.cardano.org/about-cardano/learn/cardano-addresses#enterprise-addresses](https://docs.cardano.org/about-cardano/learn/cardano-addresses#enterprise-addresses)

+**Economic Parameters and the Cardano Constitution Alignment** According to the Cardano Constitution one of the overall goals of Economic parameters is to: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain"[^13] (Appendix I, Section 2.2: #2) According to the Constitution one Core Metric for Economic Parameters is the "Number and health of stake pools"[^14] (Appendix I, Section 2.2: Core Metrics)

+[^13]: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain" [https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#22-economic-parameters](https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#22-economic-parameters)

+[^14]: "Number and health of stake pools" [https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#core-metrics](https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#core-metrics)

+Increasing K would satisfy both the goal and the Core Metric.
+We would expect to see more healthy pools and more pools adequately rewarded.

 ### Product Committee 2025 Roadmap Supporting Changes